IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 In general, Private Use values should never leak out of the entity that uses it.
 As the FCFS range is large and easily obtained, official values are recommended.

-> There is often an associated Data Link Type (DLT) value which is often identical in value, but not universally so.
-DLT values are associated with specific operation system captures, and are operating system specific, and are thus not subject to standardization.
+> There is often an associated Data Link Type (DLT) value which is often
+> identical in value, but not universally so.
+DLT values are associated
+> with specific operating systems, and the numerical values for some of
+> them are operating system specific, and are thus not subject to
+> standardization.

 ### Initial Values {#sec-initial}